v-wjrong/imrrong_weixin-java-miniapp-demo/docs/en/docs/src/main/java/com/github/binarywang/demo/wx/miniapp/error/ErrorPageConfiguration.md

     E --> G
 ```

-This code represents a configuration class in the Spring framework for customizing error pages.
-By implementing the `ErrorPageRegistrar` interface and overriding the `registerErrorPages` method, it maps HTTP status codes 404 and 500 to the paths `/error/404` and `/error/500` respectively.
-When the application encounters corresponding errors, it automatically redirects to the specified paths for error response handling.
-The flowchart illustrates the complete call chain from class declaration to specific error page registration, demonstrating Spring Boot's error handling mechanism.
+This code represents a configuration class in the Spring Framework for customizing error pages.
+By implementing the `ErrorPageRegistrar` interface and overriding the `registerErrorPages` method, it maps HTTP status codes 404 and 500 to `/error/404` and `/error/500` paths respectively.
+When the application encounters corresponding errors, it automatically redirects to the specified paths for error handling.
+The flowchart illustrates the complete call chain from class declaration to concrete error page registration, demonstrating Spring Boot's error handling mechanism.

 ### Field List